Title II & Digital Accessibility Programming

 • Resources: All learning materials such as program specific videos and checklists are available on the Center for Transformative Teaching Website.

-• Scheduled Office Hours: Wednesdays beginning June 4th, 1-2pm via Zoom
+• Scheduled Office Hours: Time and Date TBD, via Zoom

 This webpage has more information about Title II and the federal guidelines.